LearningLocker/docs/src/installation.md

 If you're upgrading please check the [release notes](https://github.com/LearningLocker/learninglocker/releases) for any further steps.

 ## Configuration
 By default the `app/config/local` configuration will be used if you access Learning Locker via your localhost.
-You must at least change the value for key in `app/config/app.php`, you can change various settings such as debug mode, default language and timezone.
+Adjust the configuration to your needs in `app/config/app.php`.
-Additionally you must configure a way to deliver mail in `app/config/mail.php`.
+You must at least change the value for encryption key, see LearningLocker/learninglocker#488 and you can change various settings such as debug mode, default language and timezone.

 ## Register your first user
 Go to `yoursite/register` and create the first user.